AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-09-Making-of-Vestige.md

 <p></p>

 <h2>Making of Vestige</h2>
 This technique was the starting point for vestige.
 Depending on the positioning, the number of layers and the type of shape used, you can obtain various different textures.
-Even though it's takes a moment to run, the generated backgrounds are so much more interesting than plain regular background:
+Even though it takes a moment to run, the generated backgrounds are so much more interesting than plain regular background:

 <div class="row gtr-50 gtr-uniform">
 	<div class="col-6">